decorouz/DataAnalysis-Portfolio/Cyclistic-Case/README.md

     - The `start_station_name`, `start_station_id`, `end_station_name`, `end_station_id` columns are found to be only sources of missing value using [this query](https://github.com/decorouz/DataAnalysis-Portfolio/blob/main/Cyclistic-Case/check_null.sql).
     - Using [this query](https://github.com/decorouz/DataAnalysis-Portfolio/blob/main/Cyclistic-Case/check_null.sql) `start_station_name` and `end_station_name` is found to account for `15.01%` and `16.06%` of the missing value respectively.
     - The electric bike type is found to have `31.33%` missing `start_station_name` values compared to the zero percent for other bike types using [this query](https://github.com/decorouz/DataAnalysis-Portfolio/blob/main/Cyclistic-Case/check_null.sql)

+@Following the cleaning and merging the  data into one table, `5,094,974` rows were returned for proceeding to analysis.
+Checkout the query [here](https://github.com/decorouz/DataAnalysis-Portfolio/blob/main/Cyclistic-Case/clean_single_query.sql)

 ## Summary of analysis